Visiting the sick

 Hospital Chaplaincy coordinator Jackie Saretsky, Fr.
 Benedict Arakkal and other priest chaplains visit those who are sick (including patients from out of town) at Royal University and Saskatoon City Hospitals.

-For pastoral visits, spiritual care, and/or hospital chaplaincy, including requests to see a priest at Royal University Hospital and Saskatoon City Hospital please call Jacqueline Saretsky at 306-292-5531 or e-mail jsaretsky@rcdos.ca or priest chaplain Fr.
+For pastoral visits, spiritual care, and/or hospital chaplaincy, including requests to see a priest at Royal University Hospital or Saskatoon City Hospital please call Jacqueline Saretsky at 306-292-5531 or e-mail jsaretsky@rcdos.ca or priest chaplain Fr.
 Benedict Arakkal at 306-371-7125.

 For St. Paul’s Hospital in Saskatoon, where Spiritual Care is a hospital priority, please ask at the nursing desk, or call 306-655-5000 and ask them to page Spiritual Care.